fbosch/waybar-nixos-updates/README.md

 PRs Welcome!
 Things left to fix:
 - [x] Improve error Handling
 - [x] Show an "updating" icon while updating
+- [x] Add notification icons
+- [ ] Create a nix flake
 - [ ] Make an optional animated spinner while updating
 - [ ] Remove the additional space at the bottom of the tooltip
+- [ ] Look at the forks way of handling the temp build using a flag vs temp dir

 # waybar-nixos-updates